Deferred Action for Childhood Arrivals (DACA)

 - Are enrolled in school, have graduated or obtained equivalent completion from high school, have obtained a general education development (GED) certificate, or are honorably discharged from the U.S. Coast Guard or U.S. Armed Forces

 - Have not been convicted of a felony, significant misdemeanor, or three or more misdemeanors occurring on different dates and arising out of different acts, omissions, or schemes of misconduct, and do not pose a threat to national security or public safety

 If you meet the above guidelines, you may be eligible to apply for DACA.
 Requesting and filing for deferred action requires the skills and expertise of a knowledgeable immigration attorney.
-Get in touch with an experienced Rhode Island and Massachusetts immigration lawyer at the Law Office of Saikon Gbehan, LLC.
+Get in touch with an experienced Rhode Island and Massachusetts immigration lawyer at the Attorney Saikon Gbehan, LLC.

-Contact the Law Office of Saikon Gbehan today to work on your DACA matter.
+Contact the Attorney Saikon Gbehan today to work on your DACA matter.